thomasbergernz/versitygw/Admin-APIs.md

 The Admin APIs facilitate administrative tasks related to IAM user management, bucket ownership modifications, and bucket listings with their respective owners.
 These APIs ensure robust and secure interactions by requiring requests to be authenticated using `AWS Signature Version 4 (SigV4)`.
 Only **admin** or **root** users, possessing the necessary AWS access key ID and secret access key, can execute these operations.

+The Admin APIs use XML encoding for all request and response bodies.
+This XML-based approach aligns with standard AWS API practices, providing a structured and consistent format for data exchange.
+Ensure that requests adhere to the specified XML structure to facilitate proper parsing and processing by the API.

+Error responses follow a structure similar to AWS S3 errors, with error codes prefixed by `XAdmin` to distinguish them as admin-specific errors.
+This convention aids in differentiating standard AWS errors from `VersityGW` admin-specific issues.
+For detailed information on the error structure, refer to the [AWS S3 Error Responses documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html).

 ## Create user

 The endpoint allows to create a new IAM user account.